learn-the-web/topics/modulifier-cheat-sheet.md

           - 'Will hide an element by default but then display it when the website is printed.'
       - name: '`.force-print`'
         details:
-          - 'Will attempt to force something to be printed even if there’s Javascript or some other CSS that tries to hide it.'
+          - 'Will attempt to force something to be printed even if there’s JavaScript or some other CSS that tries to hide it.'
       - name: '`.page-break-before`'
         details:
           - 'Will force a page-break before this content when printed.'